 The District established a Rabobank Public Investment Money Market Account (PIMMA) in August 2014.
 The minimum required balance in the account is \$50,000 or there is a \$25 monthly maintenance fee.
-The account was indexed to match the monthly LAIF rate.
+When the account was initially opened, it was indexed to match the monthly LAIF rate.
 However, the District was notified regarding a rate change.
 Effective June 9, 2015, Rabobank decided to reduce the PIMMA rate to a flat rate of 0.20% on balances up to \$50 million.
 Interest is paid monthly and the funds are collateralized at 110% at all times.
 As a Federal Regulation, we are limited to 6 withdrawals per month thus, the rate for the PIMMA is at 0.20% vs. the 0.02% in the Public Interest Checking account.
-Use of this account helps the District reduce wire transfer charges from

-CaITRUST and LAIF to the Public Interest Checking account.
+Use of this account helps the District reduce wire transfer charges from CalTRUST and LAIF to the Public Interest Checking account.
 Transfers between the PIMMA and Public Interest Checking are free of charge.